-List your event for free in the Coming Events section of the print edition or an online PDF of the On Campus News newspaper, which is published every two weeks and available online at http://news.usask.ca.
+List your event for free in the Coming Events section of the print edition or an online PDF of the On Campus News newspaper, which is published monthly and available online at news.usask.ca.

 PAWS announcements, either appearing in the main feed of timely content in PAWS or emailed to specific groups, are another promotion option; however, specific guidelines apply.
 To enquire, please email email@example.com.

 Promotion options may be available through college, school or department websites, newsletters, plasma screens, bulletin boards, Twitter, Facebook or other options.
 Contact the relevant college office or communications person for more information.

 Create an event poster using one of the university’s available poster templates.
 Posters for any university or college/school or unit-related event must use the proper U of S logo and follow the U of S approved visual identity standards.

 Guidelines apply in certain buildings for hanging posters.
 In Place Riel, visit the Information Desk, and in other buildings visit the main college or department office to inquire about having your poster stamped for approval and for information on where it can be hung.

 Computer lab screensavers are an option for promotion, however guidelines will apply.
 To inquire, call Bruce Coates at 306-966-2375.